solemnwarning/ipxwrapper/readme.txt

 -- LICENSE --

-Copyright (C) 2008-2011 Daniel Collins <solemnwarning@solemnwarning.net>
+Copyright (C) 2008-2012 Daniel Collins <solemnwarning@solemnwarning.net>
 Read license.txt for licensing terms.

 -- INTRODUCTION --

-IPXwrapper is a winsock wrapper which transparently tunnels IPX packets over a chosen UDP port (54792 by default).
+IPXwrapper is a WinSock wrapper which transparently tunnels IPX packets over a chosen UDP port (54792 by default).
 To use it, simply copy the four included DLL files to the directory containing your legacy program.

-If you are running Windows Vista or newer and the game uses DirectPlay you will also need to import the directplay.reg registry key.
+If you are running Windows Vista or later and the game uses DirectPlay you may also need to import directplay-win32.reg or directplay-win64.reg as appropriate.

-Running more than one IPX program at a time requires running ipxrouter.exe first.
+Using more than one program at a time with IPXWrapper requires running ipxrouter first, this will bind to the UDP port and pass any recieved packets to the correct process.

-Most software binds only to the default interface, if you get no errors but still can't connect to other computers, try running the ipxconfig program and setting the appropriate default interface.
+Most software binds only to the default interface, if you get no errors but still can't connect to other computers, try running the ipxconfig program and selecting the appropriate default interface.

 Software using IPXWrapper can't communicate with software that is using the real